teaguetomesh/quantum_circuit_generator/README.md

 ## Supported Circuits
  - Google quantum supremacy
- - Hardware-efficient ansatz for QAOA
+ - QAOA ansatzes
- - UCCSD ansatz for VQE
+ - VQE ansatzes
  - QFT and inverse QFT
+ - Quantum Adder
  - Quantum Walk (in development)

 More information on each of these circuits can be found within each of their respective files, including links to the relevant papers which describe their specification.